htet-ye/htet-ye.github.io/index.md

 I am currently working on the computational pipeline for the Advanced Particle Astrophysics Telescope (APT) and the Antarctic Demonstrator for the Advanced Particle Astrophysics Telescope ([ADAPT](https://adapt.physics.wustl.edu/)) for Gamma-Ray Burst (GRB) localization.

-Broadly, I am interested in working with algorithms and machine learning applications from an architectural perspective (GPUs).
+Broadly, I am interested in working with algorithms and deep learning applications from an architectural perspective (GPUs).

 ## Research Interests